Isaac Asimov, The Quintessential Writer.

 Asimov was an extremely prolific writer as well, with more than 300 books written and more than 400 pinned by him, he wrote about education, history, religion, chemistry, science and more.
 He wouldn’t be a great writer if he had only dwelled in science fiction.

 In fact, the huge majority of Asimov’s books are not sci-fi.
 In his three Opus books celebrating his 100th, 200th and 300th book he mentions this fact a few times.
 In all Opus, he organizes his last 100th published books by genre and gives a candid explanation of the reason behind them, some background story and whatever else he felt like mentioning about the book.
-The Opus series are great books on their
+The Opus series are great books on their own, if only because they shine a very human light upon an author I love.

 But being honest, most of the world will ever know Isaac Asimov for his great contributions to science fiction.
+Nightfall it’s one of such memorable stories.

 Written alongside Robert Silverberg, Nightfall was awarded “The best science fiction short story”.